mmistakes/so-simple-theme/_mnprdocs/uber.md

 ## Settings

 Settings is the first section within the _Attribute Editor_, but it is closed by default.
 Once opened, each _Setting_ allows you to customize what optional features the _mnpr_uber_ material should have.
 Most of these settings are disabled by default, as to avoid unnecessary computations and clutter for artists.
-If needed, enabling settings will provide the necessary attributes to configure them, if needed.
+If needed, enabling settings will provide the necessary attributes to configure them.

 ### Reflectance Model
 The _Reflectance Model_ setting defines the shading algorithm used by the _mnpr_uber_ shader.
 A shading algorithm dictates how light is reflected along the surface of the object.
 Here is a visual comparison of each shading algorithm.